subtlepseudonym/subtlepseudonym.github.io/content/articles/k8s-on-pi/index.md

 ![gif of running the cleanup script](run_cleanup.gif)

 ### Install k3s
-We’ll be using [k3s](https://github.com/k3s-io/k3s), a stripped-down version of kubernetes.
+We'll be using [k3s](https://github.com/k3s-io/k3s), a stripped-down version of kubernetes.
 Download the install script with `curl -sfL https://get.k3s.io | sh -`.
 This will install k3s and get it started as a system service.

 ![gif of installing k3s](https://github.com/k3s-io/k3s)